emkey1/AOK-Filesystem-Tools/README.md

 ## Experimenting with generating your own FS

-First, create your local config file, this will not collide with the git repo, and if you update it will not be touched
+First, create your local config file, this will not collide with the git repository, and if you update it will not be touched

 ```bash
 cp /opt/AOK/AOK_VARS /opt/AOK/.AOK_VARS